inolen/gremlin-node/README.md

 ## Introduction

-NodeJS adopts a non-blocking I/O model, which means function calls are asynchronous.
+Node.js adopts a non-blocking I/O model, which means function calls are asynchronous.
 Node-java remains true to this model and requires that calls to Java are also asynchronous and therefore require a callback.
 See the example below, the ``add`` method has a node style callback.

 ```javascript
 var list = new ArrayList();